-Salento is a picturesque mountain town on the edge of the Colombia Coffee Triangle famous for it’s coffee estates, jaw-dropping scenery and proximity to the Cocora Valley ( with its other-wordly wax palm trees, a national symbol of Colombia!).
+Salento is a picturesque mountain town on the edge of the Colombia Coffee Triangle famous for its coffee estates, jaw-dropping scenery, and proximity to the Cocora Valley ( with its other-worldly wax palm trees, a national symbol of Colombia!).

 Welcome to Coffee 101!!